osate/osate.github.io/source/setup-development.rst

 variable values between invocations, so nothing would be shown after the first run.

+Note that the availabe variables may change depending on the selections you make in drop-down lists.

 The first group of variables determines the directory for the new Eclipse installation.
 In *Installation location rule* you can choose between (a) a root directory and a subdirectory within that root